128technology/docs/docs/plugin_cloud_ha.md

  The router component can only be installed on versions of 128T which support provisional state on device interfaces.
 This is necessary for the plugin to be able to prevent asymmetrical routing.

- The versions of 128T that support this feature have a `Provides: 128T-device-interface-api(1.0)`, so it can be checked ahead of time by performing a `rpm -q --whatprovides 128T-device-interface-api(1.0)` to see if the currently installed 128T satisfies this requirement or `dnf list --whatprovides 128T-device-interface-api(1.0)` to see all versions of 128T that satisfy this requirement.
+ The versions of 128T that support this feature have a `Provides: 128T-device-interface-api(1.0)`, so it can be checked ahead of time.
+Perform a `rpm -q --whatprovides 128T-device-interface-api(1.0)` to see if the currently installed 128T satisfies this requirement, or `dnf list --whatprovides 128T-device-interface-api(1.0)` to see all versions of 128T that satisfy this requirement.

 ## Plugin Behavior